data-preservation-programs/singularity/docs/en/deal-schedule-templates.md

-# Deal Templates
+# Deal Schedule Templates

-Deal templates are reusable configurations that store deal parameters for data preparation workflows.
+Deal schedule templates are reusable configurations that store deal parameters for data preparation workflows.
 They simplify the process of creating preparations with consistent deal settings and reduce the need to specify deal parameters manually each time.

 ## Overview

-Deal templates allow you to:
+Deal schedule templates allow you to:
 - Define and store a complete set of deal parameters once
 - Reuse the same deal configuration across multiple preparations
 - Ensure consistency in deal pricing and settings
 - Simplify the onboarding process for new users
 - Maintain organization-wide deal standards

-## Creating Deal Templates
+## Creating Deal Schedule Templates

-Use the `singularity deal-template create` command to create a new deal template:
+Use the `singularity deal-schedule-template create` command to create a new deal schedule template:

 ```bash
 singularity deal-template create \